kobrient/rust_dedicated/README.md

 ```

 ## Connecting to the sever
-Open up your Rust game client and hit F1 to bring up the console.
+Open up your Rust game client and hit `F1` to bring up the console.
 Enter
 ```
 client.connect {server ip address}:28015
 ```
+If hosting the server on the same machine that is running the client, use `localhost` (127.0.0.1)

 ## Acknowledgments
 Thanks to @cm2network's steamcmd docker container

 [https://hub.docker.com/r/cm2network/steamcmd/]

 [https://github.com/CM2Walki/steamcmd]